SimonBestia/bully-scripting/docs/02-dsl-reference/basic-concepts/06-config-files.md

 Config files in DSL define various settings and behaviors for script collections.
 They allow you to specify when a collection should run, its requirements, and other custom values that scripts can access.

 Starting from DSL 10, configuration files for mods are no longer generated automatically.
-Instead, you need to create one manually to specify your files, set up the mod, define custom keys, and list any requirements.<br>You can create a new file named either config.txt (legacy naming convention) or config.ini (new naming convention), and define your configurations within it.
+Instead, you need to create one manually to specify your files, set up the mod, define custom keys, and list any requirements.<br/>You can create a new file named either config.txt (legacy naming convention) or config.ini (new naming convention), and define your configurations within it.

 For further documentation: [Script Collections](./02-collections)